Performs a physical scan of a local or global array.

-This parameter must evaluate to a public variable or a global. $QUERY cannot scan a private variable.
+This argument must evaluate to a public variable or a global. $QUERY cannot scan a private variable.

 If no direction is specified, the default direction is forward.
-If you wish to specify a direction, a parameter value of 1 will traverse the array forward, a value of -1 will traverse the array backward.
+If you wish to specify a direction, an argument value of 1 will traverse the array forward, a value of -1 will traverse the array backward.

-The ZBREAK command cannot specify the target parameter as a watchpoint.
+The ZBREAK command cannot specify the target argument as a watchpoint.